Minority Youth Justice System Evaluation

 Introduction

-This literature review will critically evaluate the existing youth justice delivery system in terms of its efficiently or sufficiently in respect to youth belonging to minority and ethnic community.
+This literature review will critically evaluate the existing youth justice delivery system in terms of its efficiently or sufficiently in respect to youth belonging to minority and ethnic community, aiming to provide criminology dissertation help.
 While doing so, this literature review will examine whether there is any gap in presentation of the subject matter of the review.

 Whatsapp